Skip links

 Emulent

-Breaking into U.S. search results as a foreign company is harder than most marketing teams expect.
-Google’s local relevance signals, E-E-A-T standards, and the sheer depth of American competitors in pharmaceutical and biotech content make it a steep climb.
-When a UK-based life sciences firm came to us wanting to earn real visibility with U.S. pharmaceutical and biotech decision-makers, we knew keyword targeting alone would not get them there.
-We needed to build genuine search authority from the ground up, using entity-based and semantic SEO as the foundation.
-Here is how we did it.
+Getting noticed in U.S. search results as a foreign company is tougher than it seems.
+Local relevance, Google’s E-E-A-T standards, and strong U.S. pharmaceutical and biotech competitors make it a real challenge.
+When a UK life sciences firm asked us to help them reach U.S. pharmaceutical and biotech decision-makers, we realized that just targeting keywords wouldn’t be enough.
+We needed to build real search authority from the ground up using entity-based and semantic SEO.
+Here’s what we did.

 What Made This Client’s Situation Unique

-“When a company enters a new market, their biggest SEO obstacle is not keywords.
-It is entity authority.
+“When a company enters a new market, its biggest SEO obstacle is not keywords.
+It is an entity authority.
 Search engines need to understand who you are, what you do, and which established concepts you belong to.
-Building those connections through content is the real work.” — Emulent Marketing Strategy Team
+Building those connections through content is the real work.” — Emulent Marketing Strategy Team.

 Step 1: Building the Entity Inventory and Identifying Association Gaps

-We started with a full content audit designed around entity association rather than keyword rankings.
-Using Google’s Natural Language API and manual SERP analysis, we extracted every entity the site currently signaled.
-Then we mapped what Google expected to see based on the top U.S.-ranking competitors in pharmaceutical CRO and life sciences advisory content.
+We began with a full content audit focused on entity associations instead of just keyword rankings.
+Using Google’s Natural Language API and manual analysis of search results, we listed every entity the site currently mentioned.
+Then we compared this to what Google expects, based on the top-ranking U.S. competitors in pharmaceutical CRO and life sciences advisory content.

 The gaps fell into three clear categories: